swei5/michigan_notes/EECS-484/10 Database Storage.md

 - Tracks the available space

 A page is a fixed-size **block** of data.
-- Contain tuples, meta-data, indexes, log records
+- Contain tuples, meta-data, indices, log records
 - Most systems do not mix page types

 Each page is given a **unique identifier**.
 The DBMS uses an indirection layer to **map page IDs to physical locations**.